msdrigg/site/blog/2025-12-01-cosmic-de-wayland-monitor-solution/index.md

 ## So what is happening when my computer goes to sleep?

 Okay so it seems like systemd doesn't operate at the level we need to monitor for sleep-wake events.
 We need to hook into whatever system cosmic-de uses to turn the monitors off after 15 minutes.
 Again, we are thankful to our system76 overlords for making `cosmic-epoch` open source.
 I found [cosmic-idle](https://github.com/pop-os/cosmic-idle/blob/master/src/main.rs), which is the service that manages the screensaver and suspend state during idle.
-This has exactly the kind of idle/wakeup monitoring I'm looking for, and it's all in `main.rs`!
+This has exactly the kind of idle/wakeup monitoring I'm looking for, and it's all in `main.rs`.

 So this is a rust crate, which I am familiar with, but the main loop is managed by [calloop](https://docs.rs/calloop/latest/calloop/) which I am not familiar with.